-In addition, the Ecobee has Alexa built in, so you can use Amazon's voice assistant.
-While the speaker in the Ecobee isn't as good as an Echo Dot, it's functional enough so that you can extend Alexa into another room without needing to buy another smart speaker.
-And, you can always turn Alexa off if you want some privacy.
+As it’s compatible with Alexa, you can also use Amazon’s voice assistant to control it.
+The speaker’s admittedly not as good as the Echo Dot, but it’s substantial enough that you can extend to Alexa in another room without needing to invest in another smart speaker.
+If you’re after privacy, you can also turn Alexa off if needed.

 The best smart thermostats you can buy today